 What is the difference between a managed table and external tables?

-The main difference between a managed and external table is that when you drop an external table, the underlying data files stay intact.
-This is because the user is expected to manage the data files and directories.
+There are a few differences between these.
+However, the main difference between a managed and external table is that when you drop an external table, the underlying data files stay intact.
+This is because the user is expected to independently manage the data files and directories.
 With a managed table, the underlying directories and data get wiped out when the table is dropped.
+See the additional differences between the two and learn when to use each below.

 External Table: Table created using WITH has ‘external_location’